Obama swoops into Afghanistan on bin Laden death anniversary

 Shortly after arriving under the cover of darkness, Obama and Afghan President Hamid Karzai signed a strategic partnership agreement at the Afghan leader's palace that sets out a long-term U.S. role in Afghanistan, including aid and advisers.

-The deal may provide Afghans with reassurances that they will not be abandoned when most NATO combat troops leave as planned in 2014.
-For Obama, it was an opportunity to draw a line under a war started by his predecessor, George W. Bush, in response to the September 11, 2001, attacks on the United States but which is now widely unpopular at home.
+The deal may provide Afghans with reassurances that they will not be abandoned when most NATO combat troops leave in 2014.
+For Obama, it was an opportunity to draw a line under a war started by his predecessor in response to the September 11, 2001 attacks, but which is now widely unpopular at home.

 "My fellow Americans, we have traveled through more than a decade under the dark cloud of war.
 Yet here, in the pre-dawn darkness of Afghanistan, we can see the light of a new day on the horizon," Obama said in a televised address to the American people against the backdrop of armored vehicles and a U.S. flag.